-The Tees River Trust (TRT) are considering potential habitat improvement opportunities to areas of currently degraded intertidal in the Newport Bridge area of the Tees.
+The Tees River Trust (TRT) is considering potential habitat improvement opportunities to areas of currently degraded intertidal in the Newport Bridge area of the Tees.
 At a strategic level, the TRT is hoping to develop a habitat banking system that would enable various developers to utilise areas of habitat around Newport Bridge.

-At a project level, PDT has held discussions with the TRT regarding the possible beneficial use of maintenance dredged material as part of habitat enhancement works within the Tees estuary in connection with the NGCT project.
+At a project level, PDT has held discussions with the TRT regarding beneficial use of maintenance dredged material as part of habitat enhancement works within the Tees estuary in connection with the NGCT project.
+These works to enhance habitat at Newport Bridge, summarised below, have been included within the NGCT marine licence application.

-The TRT has identified that there are opportunities to enhance currently degraded areas of intertidal on the east bank of the Tees, downstream of Newport Bridge, located approximately 10km upstream of the proposed NGCT footprint.
-The TRT is investigating the feasibility of habitat enhancement in a number of areas; the area being discussed between PDT and the TRT has a footprint of approximately 0.5ha, covering approximately 265m of intertidal.
+The TRT has identified that there are opportunities to enhance currently degraded areas of intertidal on the east bank of the Tees, downstream of Newport Bridge, located approximately 10km upstream of the NGCT footprint.
+The TRT is investigating the feasibility of habitat enhancement in a number of areas; the area included within the NGCT marine licence application has a footprint of approximately 0.5ha, covering approximately 265m of intertidal.